 - Stable, deep connections with volunteers from parish communities.

 CSAN’s small national team develops, services and facilitates the network, and assembles a coherent Catholic voice in the public arena.
 We work closely with parliamentarians and official national agencies of other Christian traditions.
-We are keen – and always interested in hearing and learning from others – to increase the capacity of services and volunteers to enable individuals to be fulfilled in their communities, based on our enduring care for the common good.
+We are keen – and always interested in hearing and learning from others – to increase the capacity of services and volunteers to enable individuals to be fulfilled in their communities, based on living witness to God’s boundless and irrevocable love.
 The national team is supporting more dioceses to become active in the network as resources allow, and to develop practice resources that inform social action by parishes.

 We see scope to extend the benefits of the network in innovative ways, by enabling our member charities and parishes to work together more effectively on common causes, in safe and supported structures.
 CSAN is uniquely positioned to facilitate this step change, as it has the capacity to gain support at both parish and national levels.

 Catholic Social Teaching

 Catholic Social Teaching (often referred to as CST) has sometimes been called ‘The Church’s Best Kept Secret’.
 It helps us reflect on the Church’s mission in the world today, and to think about how we relate to the world around us.

 Drawing on the Bible, the Church’s traditions and knowledge of human development, social and economic systems around the world, the Church has produced many teaching documents over the past hundred years or so.
 Often in the form of ‘encyclicals’, or letters, these documents offer a way to consider social and economic activity against principles of human dignity, community and participation, care for creation, life and work, peace, solidarity and subsidiarity.

 Catholic Social Teaching is at the heart of our work.
 We are committed to the reality of human dignity and that each person can and should contribute to his or her own human fulfilment.